-1Countries listed in alphabetical order.
+aCountries listed in alphabetical order.
 Response categories listed in descending order of frequency for Argentina (PC and SC doctors collaborate to solve the patient’s health problems1).
-Response categories for lack of collaboration are shown in bold.
+Response categories for lack of collaboration are shown in italics.
 Various answers possible.

-2“Others” groups together categories with percentages of less than 5%.
+b“Others” groups together categories with percentages of less than 5%.
 For perceived collaboration the most frequent categories are: They’re good professionals; they provide information; it’s their duty; the professionals know each other; my illness requires it.
 For perceived lack of collaboration the most frequent categories are: There’s high staff turnover; they do not attend the patients; they don’t refer the patient in time; the professionals have no vocation to serve.